 HATCh Literacy Event

-On Saturday, the Hampton Area Alliance for Thriving Children (HATCh), which I help lead along with a group of incredible local advocates, educators, activists, and parents, held its second annual literacy fair at Winnacunnet High School.
-Over 100 families came to get free books, make buttons and art projects, sign a literacy pledge, and visit the Gather mobile grocery store bus where they could choose from a selection of fresh fruits and vegetables, prepared meals, egg, milk, bread, and other staples—all for free!
+On Saturday, the Hampton Area Alliance for Thriving Children (HATCh), which I help lead along with a group of incredible local advocates, educators, activists, and parents, held its second annual family literacy fair at Winnacunnet High School.
+Over 100 families came for free books, made buttons and bookmarks, promised to read for 20 minutes a day, and visited the Gather mobile grocery bus where they could pick up fresh fruits and vegetables, prepared meals, eggs, milk, bread, and other staples—all for free!

 A word about HATCh: this amazing group came together a couple years ago to support families of young children.
-It’s founder, Patrice Baker, an expert in early intervention and family outreach who has worked with area schools for decades, identified a need in the community to provide more support to children, age 2-5, and their parents, who can benefit from activities and resources to keep them engaged in the community and supported as their children prepare to enter the public school system in Kindergarten.
+The founder, Patrice, is an expert in early intervention and family outreach.
+She has worked with area families, public schools, and nonprofits for years and wanted to help provide more support for children ages 1-5 and their parents.

 The Gather bus, serving communities with fresh produce, prepared meals, and staples like milk, bread, and eggs.

-New Hampshire has the second oldest population of any state, and seeing a community event with hundreds of people, ranging in age from newborns to grandparents in their 80s really filled me with appreciation for the amazing community we have found here on the Seacoast.
-It also reminded me that every major challenge our country faces are deeply intertwined with the needs of families, from affordable childcare to social security to international peace and diplomacy.
+New Hampshire is the state with the oldest population in the country.
+So being part of a community event with hundreds of people, ranging in age from newborns to grandparents in their 80s really filled me with appreciation for the amazing community we have here on the Seacoast.
 A community and a country that puts children first and acknowledges and addresses the experiences of caregivers of every age is stronger and more resilient.

-Some of the amazing volunteers who helped make Saturday’s event possible!
+Some of the amazing Seabrook Reads volunteers who helped make Saturday’s event possible!

 Previous